jpzk/ethsync/README.md

 * At-least-once guarantee for blocks, transactions and receipts
 * Fault-tolerant (backed by Kafka brokers)
-* Serialization of transactions and receipts
+* Serialization of transactions and receipts into Avro Binary
-* Compatible with Kafka Connect
+* Compatible with Kafka Connect due to Avro
 * Kafka sink

 ## Starting the Test Environment